How to Execute Failed Test Cases in TestNG

 Create a Selenium Project

-1. Right click project and select “New”
+1. Right-click the project and select New.

 Create a Selenium Project

-Step 4) In this step,
+Step 4) In this step:

-1. Browse the src folder and select package
+1. Browse the src folder and select package.

-2. Give the package name and
+2. Give the package a name.

 Create a Selenium Project